-DNS is a powerful tool for enhancing visibility into all aspects of a network.
-At an individual query level, DNS data is a strong indicator of user intent – useful for tracking anomalous behavior back to the source device.
-In aggregate, DNS data paints a picture of how well a network is operating – useful for an overall assessment of network security and performance.
+The Domain Name System (DNS) is a powerful tool for enhancing visibility into all aspects of a network.
+At an individual query level, DNS records are a strong indicator of user intent – useful for tracking anomalous behavior back to the source device or IP address.
+In aggregate, DNS traffic paints a picture of how well a network is operating – useful for an overall assessment of network security and performance.

-One of BlueCat’s large enterprise customers recently discovered how powerful DNS data can be in identifying and mitigating large-scale network performance problems.
+One of BlueCat’s large enterprise customers recently discovered how powerful the DNS protocol can be in identifying and mitigating large-scale network performance problems.